Peter Dutton: Attempted seat shift

 As the 2010 election approached, there was a risk that Dutton would lose to the Labor candidate due to a redistribution of division boundaries that had erased his majority and made Dickson notionally Labor.
 As a result, Dutton sought pre-selection for the merged Liberal National Party in the safe Liberal seat of McPherson on the Gold Coast (despite not living in or near McPherson).
-Some constituents criticized the decision, and according to a Dickson LNP member, "the abandoning of a seat by a sitting MP halfway through a parliamentary term to contest pre-selection in a seat over 100 kilometres to the south is not looked upon favourably by those constituents abandoned in the first place."
+Some constituents criticized the decision, and according to a Dickson LNP member, "the abandoning of a seat by a sitting MP halfway through a parliamentary term to contest pre-selection in a seat over 100 kilometres to the south is not looked upon favourably by those constituents abandoned in the first place".

 Dutton lost the McPherson pre-selection to Karen Andrews, reportedly due to misgivings from former Nationals in the area.
 He then asked the LNP for a seat with an uncontested pre-selection, which Liberal MP Alex Somlyay (the chief Opposition whip of the time) said was "unusual".
 When the state executive did not provide Dutton an uncontested pre-selection, Dutton returned to campaign for the seat of Dickson.
 In the election, he won the seat with a 5.9% swing towards him.

 Cabinet minister (2013–2022)

 Minister for Health

 Dutton retained his seat at the 2013 election.
 He was appointed to the new ministry by Prime Minister Tony Abbott as Minister for Health and Minister for Sport.
 As Health Minister, Dutton announced the $20 billion Medical Research Future Fund.
-As announced, the capital and any ongoing capital gains of the Medical Research Future Fund will be preserved in perpetuity.

 Under Dutton, projected funding in the health portfolio increased in the 2014–15 Budget to $66.9 billion, an increase of 7.5 percent from $62.2 billion in 2012–13, the final full year of the Labor government.
 Projected expenditure on Medicare increased over 9.5 percent from $18.5 billion in 2012–13 under Labor to a projected $20.32 billion in 2014–15 under Dutton.
 Funding for public hospital services increased by nearly 14 percent under Dutton in the 2014–15 Budget to a projected $15.12 billion compared to $13.28 billion in the last full year of the Labor government in 2012–13.
 In a 2015 poll by Australian Doctor magazine, based on votes from over 1,100 doctors, Dutton was voted the worst health minister in the last 35 years by 46 percent of respondents.